icebreaker/icebreaker.github.com/_posts/2023-12-22-vlc-xmas-hat-easter-egg.md

 /*
 	After this day of the year, the usual VLC cone is replaced by another cone wearing a Father Xmas hat.

 	Note this icon doesn't represent an endorsment of Coca-Cola company.
 */
 #define QT_XMAS_JOKE_DAY 354
 ```

 It's all revealed.
-In other words if the current day of the year is greater or equal to `354` the the Xmas specific icon is used.
+In other words if the current day of the year is greater or equal to `354`, the Xmas specific icon is used.

 There are a couple of other spots where there is a similar conditional check, like setting up the system tray icon for instance.